Boot Firmware Overview

 The Kria Starter Kits support an A/B FW update mechanism to ensure that the platform has a known good fallback in the event of an issue during the upgrade process.
 The A/B concept is that two copies of the software stack are maintained in the non-volatile (NV) memory, with one being the “current” image and the other being “backup”.

-For illustration, say the user booted till Linux using Image A.
+For illustration, say you booted until Linux using Image A.

-The user has the capability to update the backup image, which is Image B in this case.
-This update can be done using bootfw_update utility from xmutils from Linux (also called Image Update).
-Upon updating Image B, the requested image is set to Image B and it is marked as “Non-Bootable”.
+You have the capability to update the backup image, which, in this case, is Image B. This update can be done using the bootfw_update utility from xmutils from Linux (also called Image Update).
+Upon updating Image B, the requested image is set to Image B, and it is marked as “Non-Bootable”.
 Upon reboot, Image Selector uses the following algorithm to decide which image to boot:

 1. If both images are marked “Bootable”, Image Selector boots the requested image.